Skip to content

 FTMobileReactNative.clearAllData();

-When FTMobileConfig.autoSync is set to true, no additional actions are required; the SDK will automatically sync data.
+When FTMobileConfig.autoSync is set to true, no additional actions are required, the SDK will automatically synchronize data.

-When FTMobileConfig.autoSync is set to false, you need to actively trigger the data sync method for synchronization.
+When FTMobileConfig.autoSync is set to false, you need to trigger the data synchronization method manually to synchronize data.

 Usage Method